KnpLabs/marketplace/README.md

 ## Intro

-Idea market is where knp ninjas share ideas
+The Marketplace is where KNP ninjas share ideas, projects and stuff.
+It's built on top of [Silex](http://silex.sensiolabs.org/).

 ## configuration